Best Time to Visit Malaysia: Weather By Month and Season

 • Overview: The month of March starts to bring wholesale changes to the east coast as the monsoon gives way and the islands prepare for their best times ahead.
 Overall, March is hot and humid throughout Malaysia.
 (Not much of a surprise, right?)

-• Where to go: With the monsoon on its way out, the east coast, including Tioman and the Perhentian Islands, opens back up.
+• Where to go: With the monsoon on its way out, the East Coast, including Tioman and the Perhentian Islands, opens back up.
 Both Langkawi and Penang are excellent choices in March.
-The tail-end of northeast monsoon drags along heavier than average rainfall in lowland and highland destinations like Cameron Highlands, Kuala Lumpur, and Melaka.
-Hardly enough to completely discourage a visit though.
-May is also a fantastic time for undertaking a Borneo itinerary as it’s, on average, the driest time of the year and fall firmly within the island’s tourism shoulder season.
+The tail-end of the northeast monsoon drags along heavier-than-average rainfall in lowland and highland destinations like Cameron Highlands, Kuala Lumpur, and Melaka.
+Hardly enough to completely discourage a visit, though.
+May is also a fantastic time for undertaking a Borneo itinerary as it’s, on average, the driest time of the year and falls firmly within the island’s tourism shoulder season.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.